YousefAlbawab/Portfolio/README.md

 }

 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 Fork the repository

 Create your feature branch (git checkout -b feature/amazing-feature) Commit your changes (git commit -m 'Add some amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request

 License

-This project is licensed under the MIT License - see below for details
+This project is licensed under the MIT License